rschristopher/ischristtrue.com/src/modern-views/free-will.md

  there inevitably arose rationalistic Arminianism, many of these views are superficially similar to the orthodox view of synergism.
-What followed in the century after Dort was a migration away from strict Calvinism but not stopping at Arminianism, instead leading inevitably towards [deism](https://en.wikipedia.org/wiki/Deism), itself a stepping stone into the postmodern
+What followed in the century after Dort was a migration away from strict monergism but not stopping at Arminianism, instead leading inevitably towards [deism](https://en.wikipedia.org/wiki/Deism), itself a stepping stone into the postmodern